Shoulder Arthritis - Treatment in Adelaide

 Do alternative treatments work for shoulder arthritis?

 Alternative treatments for shoulder arthritis includes acupuncture/dry needling, platelet rich plasma (PRP) injections, joint fluid supplements (e.g. Durolane and Monovisc) or manipulation.
 None of these measures have been shown to provide any long-term, beneficial effects for shoulder arthritis.
 In some cases, however, you may find some benefits with alternative treatments.
-If you would like to explore non-surgical, alternative treatments for your shoulder it best to get guidance with this from your GP or from a dedicated musculoskeletal physician.
-The Wakefield Sports Clinic has a dedicate team of musculoskeletal physician that can help you.
+If you would like to explore non-surgical, alternative treatments for your shoulder it is best to get guidance with this from your GP or from a dedicated musculoskeletal physician.
+The Wakefield Sports Clinic has a dedicate team of musculoskeletal physicians that can help you.

 What not to do with shoulder arthritis?